Written by Leann Poston, M.D.

 Tissues such as tendons and ligaments sacrifice blood supply to maximize tensile strength.
 If blood vessels run through a tendon, they would interrupt the bands of fibrous tissue forming tendons and ligaments, which would decrease the tendon’s strength, much like windows in a building decrease its ability to withstand tornado-like forces.
 A lack of blood supply inhibits the ability of tendons and ligaments to heal quickly after an injury.
-Products that increase growth factors at the site of injury, including BPC-157 and PRP injections, speed up the healing process.

 Tendinitis results when a tendon becomes swollen and inflamed after an injury.
 The symptoms of tendinitis include the following: